-By Mary Beth Maxwell, Senior Vice President for Programs, Research and Training, HRC Foundation
+Post submitted by Mary Beth Maxwell, former HRC Senior Vice President for Programs, Research and Training

 There’s no denying that just about every American -- LGBTQ or not -- will one day have to call their boss and tell them they can’t come in.
 Maybe they have to undergo cancer treatments.
 Perhaps an aging parent has had a medical emergency and is in the hospital.
 Or maybe they’re calling to tell their boss that they just went into labor and will be having a child.
 Whatever the reason, they’ll be largely dependent on the will of their employer when it comes to whether they get paid.